PiloeGAO/Module-Installer/README.md

 ## Contributing

-**We need your help!** so if you have any ideas or new features send to us!
+**We need your help!** so if you have any ideas or new features send them to us!

 ## Versioning